MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/powerbi-reports.md

 - Creating a dashboard on the Power BI service
 - Building a custom dashboard on Power BI Desktop and tweaking it to fit the visual analytics and reporting requirements of your organization

-You can access these options from Windows Defender Security Center.
+You can access these options from Microsoft Defender Security Center.
 Both the Power BI service and Power BI Desktop are supported.

 ## Create a Microsoft Defender ATP dashboard on Power BI service
 Microsoft Defender ATP makes it easy to create a Power BI dashboard by providing an option straight from the portal.